Maginot Line: Features

-Czechoslovak connection
+Czechoslovakia

 Czechoslovakia also feared Hitler and began building its own defences.
 As an ally of France, they got advice on the Maginot design and applied it to Czechoslovak border fortifications.
 The design of the casemates is similar to the ones found in the southern part of the Maginot Line, and photographs of them are often confused with Maginot forts.
 Following the Munich Agreement and the German occupation of Czechoslovakia, the Germans were able to use the Czech fortifications to plan attacks that proved successful against the western fortifications (the Belgian Fort Eben-Emael is the best-known example).